nicode-io/The_Starting_Point/README.md

     *   ```sudo apt install php7.4-mysql php7.4-curl php7.4-json php7.4-cgi php7.4-xsl```

 ####    MYSQL
+>   A SQL database server, do queries all day SQL will answer you each time, except if you miss the ending *;* off course :wink:
 *   Installation
     *   ```$ sudo apt update```
     *   ```$ sudo apt install mysql-server```